lupyuen/lupyuen.github.io/src/lvgl2.md

 # Boot NuttX on PinePhone

-Let's begin by making a __Bootable NuttX microSD__ that will start our LVGL App on PinePhone.
+Let's make a __Bootable NuttX microSD__ that will start our LVGL App on PinePhone.

 TODO